-On September 30, 2014 we entered into a revolving credit line with First Republic Bank, which gave us the right to borrow up to \$2,000,000 for a 12-month term at a variable annual interest rate based on First Republic's Prime less a spread of 2.0% p.a.
-The initial interest rate was 1.25% p.a.
-We agreed to make monthly payments consisting of \$2,000 of interest, and an annual payment consisting of \$2,000 principal plus any accrued by unpaid interest.
+On September 30, 2014 we entered into a revolving credit line with First Republic Bank, which gave us the right to borrow up to \$2,000,000 for a 12-month term at a variable annual interest rate based on First

+Republic's Prime less a spread of 2.0% per annum.
+The initial interest rate was 1.25% per annum.
+We agreed to make monthly payments consisting of \$2,000 of interest, and an annual payment consisting of \$2,000,000 principal plus any accrued by unpaid interest.
 The line of credit agreement provided for customary events of default and was secured by a collateral cash account at First Republic.
 As of September 30, 2015, we had repaid the revolving line of credit in full and it is no longer outstanding.
-See Note 8 to our audited financial statements appearing elsewhere in this annual report on Form 10-K for description of our outstanding indebtedness.